drifter1/compiler/docs/simple-c-language.md

 The language Simple C is similar to the high-level programming language [C](https://www.c-language.org/) and is described in as much detail as possible in this document.
 It is a simplified version of C, designed purely for educational purposes.
 The functionality and keyword coverage are both very limited.
 There are no preprocessor directives.
 Only basic types are supported.
 A program in this language begins with optional global variable declarations, followed by optional function declarations and finally the declaration of the main function.
 Contrary to C, the special identifier `main` of the main function is reserved as a keyword.
 The body of functions has a strict order.
 The body starts with optional variable declarations, followed by statements There are only two types of scopes.
 Global variables and function declarations are in the global scope, while function parameters and variables declared within a function are only local to that function.
 Built-in `print` and `input` statements (with reserved keyword) make it possible to interact with standard output and input, respectively.
 This enables the output of strings and expression values, as well as the capture of user input into variables.

 > [!IMPORTANT]
 > Please bear in mind that this documentation is still a work in progress.
-The language described is also not identical to the current implementation.

 ## Terminal Symbols (or Lexical Units)

+The lexical units that also serve as terminal symbols in the Simple C grammar are described below.
+The corresponding tokens begin with 'T_' and are presented either in a separate table column or within parentheses.
+Along with the lexical units, there is also a description of Simple C comments.
+It should be noted that comments are not part of the language’s grammar.
+Finally, be aware that Simple C is case-sensitive, meaning it distinguishes between uppercase and lowercase letters regardless of whether they form part of a character constant or string.

 ### Keywords

+The words in the tables below are reserved keywords in Simple C and, as they form an integral component of the grammar, cannot be used as identifier names.
+These are independent lexical units, just like the operators and other terminal symbols.

 #### C Keywords

+The following keywords are adopted from the C programming language that the Simple C language is based on.

 |  Keyword   |               Usage                |      Token     |
 | :--------: | :--------------------------------: | :------------: |